 – Radiant hydronic heat eliminates ductwork and allows lower operating temperatures and higher occupant comfort levels.
 Energy usage is significantly lower and more efficient than traditional forced air systems.

 – Stack ventilation is naturally facilitated by the building layout.
 The open floor plan is connected on multiple levels from the lower master bedroom suite to the entry at a higher elevation.
 Automatically controlled operable glazing at the lowest level is coordinated with an exhaust transfer grille at the highest elevation.
 The pressure and height differential allows the exhaustion of hot air and intake of cool fresh air.

 – Drought resistant and native vegetation is specifically intended reduce soil erosion and facilitates new habitats for local wildlife.
 A vegetated roof reduces the aerial visual footprint of the building and provides added thermal mass / insulation for the occupied space below.

 – On-site wastewater treatment through a septic system paired with efficient plumbing fixtures reduces loads to municipal sewer systems and differentiates black and grey water.
+Consider visiting this website to find the best heating repair company near you.
 Conversely, fresh water is garnered from an on-site stream that is also not dependent on municipal systems.

 – Low VOC & sustainable finishes were primary considerations to ensure the highest interior air quality and responsible use of finish materials.
 The interior paint and other interior finishes are all low VOC.
 Wall and ceiling insulation is formaldehyde free denim.